NFYK13013U Experimental X-ray Physics

 • Explain the spatial conformation of particles as based on small-angle scattering and the structure of simple crystals based on X-ray diffraction.
 Further explain the relationship between the reciprocal lattice, the Miller index and diffraction.
 The student must also be able to calculate the structure factors and the reflection from simple systems, including two-dimensional systems and to describe the effect of thermal fluctuations of diffraction.

 The student will be familiar with the application of X-Ray techniques in physics, chemistry, biophysics, materials science and biology and have "hands on" lab experience.
-The student will have insight into what type of information can be gained using X-ray methods, where such facilities exists, and which components are critical in the experiment.
+The student will have insight into what type of information can be gained using X-ray methods, where such facilities exist, and which components are critical in the experiment.

-See Absalon for final course material.
+See Absalon

 Academic qualifications equivalent to a BSc degree is recommended.